 I didn’t need to pound the chicken breasts because they were remarkably even and used gluten-free flour for the dredge.

-I regretted not making rice or pasta or having some crusty bread around to sop up the sauce.
+I regretted not making rice or having some crusty bread around to sop up the sauce.
 A green salad didn’t seem adequate, but that was what I made to serve alongside it.
 I was able to correct for my lack of foresight in our next meal and made some rice as an accompaniment.
 Perfect!

 The recipe is easy to follow and does result in a very pleasing dish.
 The cooking method results in moist and deeply flavoured chicken; I pounded some of the pieces to even them out and this resulted in an accurate cooking time.